 With SOC 1 Type II and SOC 2 Type II certifications, BitGo demonstrates the strength and reliability of its security and financial controls.
 Its custody offerings include up to $250 million in insurance for accounts where BitGo holds all the keys.
 And its infrastructure is built to exceed global regulatory expectations.

-From qualified custody to self-custody wallets, BitGo delivers the infrastructure institutions rely on to manage digital assets with control, compliance, and confidence.
+From qualified custody to self-custody wallets, BitGo delivers the digital asset infrastructure institutions rely on to manage digital assets with control, compliance, and confidence.

 FAQ